-The traditional 60/40 portfolio is largely a relic of the past, according to industry experts
+The traditional 60/40 portfolio is largely a relic of the past

-According to a recent article in the Financial Times, the traditional 60/40 portfolio — the mix of equities and bonds that has been the mainstay investment strategy for decades — appears to be obsolete due to the probable underperformance by both of its component parts for years to come.
+A couple of years ago, the Financial Times wrote the traditional 60/40 portfolio — the mix of equities and bonds that has been the mainstay investment strategy for decades — appears to be obsolete due to the probable underperformance by both of its component parts for years to come.

 The Endowment Model has been a Step Ahead

 According to Bob Rice, Chief Investment Strategist for boutique investment bank Tangent Capital, who spoke at the fifth annual Investment News conference for alternative investments - “You cannot invest in one future anymore; you have to invest in multiple futures.
 The things that drove 60/40 portfolios to work are broken.
 The old 60/40 portfolio did the things that clients wanted, but those two asset classes alone cannot provide that anymore.
 It was convenient, it was easy, and it is over.
 We don't trust stocks and bonds completely to do the job of providing income, growth, inflation protection, and downside protection anymore.”

 Rice went on to cite the endowment fund of Yale University as a prime example of how traditional stocks and bonds were no longer adequate to produce material growth with manageable risk.
 This fund currently has only 5% of its portfolio allocated to stocks and 6% in mainstream bonds of any kind; the other 89% is allocated in other alternative sectors and asset classes.
 While the allocation of a single portfolio cannot, of course, be used to make broad-based predictions, the fact that this is the lowest allocation to stocks and bonds in the fund’s history is significant.

 Source: Investopedia.
 Aug 12, 2020.
 Why a 60/40 Portfolio is No Longer Good Enough